You are here

 Employer contributions towards employees' individual market health insurance premiums

 Some small employers have considered dropping their group health insurance and providing their employees a stipend or reimbursement to help them purchase individual market insurance.
-The ACA does not bar employers from providing such financial assistance, but it may be taxed.
-The federal government has clarified that funds provided through a tax-advantaged Health Reimbursement Arrangement or Premium Reimbursement Account cannot be used to help employees buy individual market health insurance through or outside of the marketplace.
-Such plans can be used to complement group health insurance coverage that adheres to the ACA's prohibition on annual dollar limits for essential health benefits and the preventive services coverage requirement.
+As of 2017, certain small employers with fewer than 50 employees may be able to provide a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), an HRA to their employees to pay premiums or fund the purchase of coverage that meets the ACA’s minimum essential coverage definition.
+Starting January 1, 2020, employers have the option of offering employees an Individual Coverage Health Reimbursement Arrangement (HRA) to reimburse medical care costs, including premiums for individual market coverage, instead of providing traditional group health insurance.
 Small physician practices may find that providing their employees with funding to buy individual market insurance is a viable option, but a few points should be considered:

 - The ACA provides premiums tax credits to individuals who do not have an offer of affordable and comprehensive job-based insurance and meet the income thresholds.
 Practices should be aware of the eligibility requirements for premium tax credits for marketplace-based insurance.
 Eligibility information can be found here.
 Even with the ACA's premium tax credits, employees may end up with higher premiums than employer-based group health insurance.
 Practices should also consider how any additional premium-offsetting income would affect employees' eligibility status for tax credits to purchase marketplace-based insurance.

-- Employees cannot receive tax credits to purchase marketplace-based insurance if they have an offer of job-based health insurance that meets affordability (i.e., employee contribution is under 9.5% of household income for self-only coverage) and comprehensiveness (insurance has an actuarial value of at least 60%) guidelines.
-If a practice is considering transitioning their employees to the individual market and providing a taxable contribution toward their health costs, then they would need to terminate existing group coverage in sufficient time to permit their employees to enroll in marketplace-based coverage.
+- Employees cannot receive tax credits to purchase marketplace-based insurance if they have an offer of job-based health insurance that meets affordability (i.e., employee contribution is under 9.83% of household income for self-only coverage in 2021) and comprehensiveness (insurance has an actuarial value of at least 60%) guidelines.
+If a practice is considering transitioning their employees to the individual market and contributing to their health costs, then they would need to terminate existing group coverage in sufficient time to permit their employees to enroll in marketplace-based coverage.

 - Employers receive a tax break for providing group insurance to their employees.
-Practices should consider the financial impact of losing such a tax advantage if group insurance is terminated.
+Practices should consider the financial impact if health benefits change.

 - The ACA requires that starting in 2016, employers with over 50 full-time equivalent employees will be subject to a tax penalty if they do not offer affordable, comprehensive health insurance and their employees receive tax credits to purchase marketplace-based insurance.
 More information on the employer penalty can be found here and here.